-Carolyn Bronstein is an award-winning teacher and scholar who teaches in both our Public Relations and Advertising
+Carolyn Bronstein is an award-winning teacher and scholar who teaches in both our Public Relations and Advertising and Media Studies programs.

 responsibility, with an emphasis on gender, and has been published in a

 American women's media history, feminism and pornography, advertising

 Professional organizations: AEJMC, ICA, Berkshire Conference of Women Historians, American Historical Association.